 For Teens: How to Make Healthy Decisions About Sex: Guidance for teens on sex, birth control, and relationships.
 From the American Academy of Pediatrics

 Stay Teen: Comprehensive website for teens discussing sex, relationships, STIs, and contraception.
 Parents may wish to preview.
 From the National Campaign to Prevent Teen and Unplanned Pregnancy.

-10 Tips for Parents to Help Their Children Avoid Teen Pregnancy: 10 research-based tips from the National Campaign to Prevent Teen and Unplanned Pregnancy
+http://extension.udel.edu/factsheets/10-tips-for-parents-to-help-their-children-avoid-teen-pregnancy/: 10 research-based tips from the National Campaign to Prevent Teen and Unplanned Pregnancy

 About Birth Control: Fact-based information on birth control from the Nemours Foundation.

 About Sexually Transmitted Diseases: Fact-based information on STDs from the Nemours Foundation.